-If the OA Rehabilitation Counselors are made aware of the incidents, they are reported to the central office, and an OA Rehabilitation Counselor is assigned to the case.
-OA Rehabilitation Counselors assist with reporting and remain involved in the case to ensure the customer is safe from harm and that an adequate Person Centered Plan (PCP) is in place to address the customer's needs.
+If the OA Rehabilitation Counselors or OA Case Managers are made aware of the incidents, they are reported to the central office, and an OA Rehabilitation Counselor or OA Case Manager is assigned to the case.
+OA Rehabilitation Counselors and OA Case Managers assist with reporting and remain involved in the case to ensure the customer is safe from harm and that an adequate PCP is in place to address the customer's needs.